Basics

 You do not have to use every part on day one.
 Here is the full menu in simple words — each has its own section later on this page:

-• Marketing— See anonymous traffic on your public listings, choose which units to "spotlight," and (with the right plan) use AI to draft promotion text.
+- Marketing— See anonymous traffic on your public listings, choose which units to "spotlight," and (with the right plan) use AI for promotion text, per-unit content packs, an optional AI-built landing page at

 What you need